SJTU-EV-plus/Shanghai-City-EV-load-forecasting-tool/README.md

 # Shanghai-EV-chargeing-load-forecasting-tool
 The forecasting of EV charging load of Shanghai.
 This tool is developed by Liu Zeyu, EV+ research team, Shanghai Jiao Tong University.
+Funded by technology program of State Grid Shanghai Municipal Electric Power Company (52094021000F) and Undergraduate Innovation program of Shanghai Jiao Tong University (IPP24031).

-The source code is non-public and still under developement, but a demo is released here.
+The source code is non-public and still under developement, but a temporary demo of the result is released here.

 The brief route is large scale Monte-Carlo simulation based on trip statistics.
 The tool is developed aiming to be capable of flexible and farsighted EV charging load forecasting for the whole scale of Shanghai.